Benjamin-Lee/DNAvisualization.org/paper/paper.md

 One effect of mapping each base to at least one point is that the number of points grows linearly with the length of the DNA sequence.
 This poses a technological challenge, as the technology to sequence DNA has vastly outpaced tools to visualize it.
 Indeed, there is currently a dearth of DNA visualization tools capable of implementing the variety of methods that have been introduced in the literature [@thomasGraphDNAJavaProgram2007; @arakawaGenomeProjectorZoomable2009; @leeSquiggleUserfriendlyTwodimensional2018].
+Taking inspiration from DNAsonification.org [@templeAuditoryDisplayTool2017], which allows for the auditory inspection of DNA sequences, we propose DNAvisualization.org to fill this gap in the web-based visualization toolset.

 # Methods

 ## Interface

 The user interface for the tool is deliberately simple.
-A user first selects a visualization method from one of the five currently supported methods [@yauDNASequenceRepresentation2003;@gatesSimpleWayLook1986;@leeSquiggleUserfriendlyTwodimensional2018;@qiNovel2DGraphical2007], then provides FASTA-formatted sequence data to visualize, either by using the operating system's file input prompt, dragging-and-dropping files onto the window, pasting files, clicking a button to load example data, or pasting the raw data into a text prompt.
+A user first selects a visualization method from one of the five currently supported methods [@yauDNASequenceRepresentation2003;@gatesSimpleWayLook1986;@leeSquiggleUserfriendlyTwodimensional2018;@qiNovel2DGraphical2007] and then provides FASTA-formatted sequence data to visualize, either by using the operating system's file input prompt, dragging-and-dropping files onto the window, pasting files, clicking a button to load example data, or pasting the raw data into a text prompt.
 Upon receipt of sequence data, a loading spinner indicates that the system is processing the data.
 After the data processing is complete, the loading spinner is replaced with the two-dimensional visualization.